 In particular, I am interested in harnessing the tools of statistical physics to investigate universal behavior in conflict and decision making across human societies.
 Universality is a remarkable concept from statistical physics where apparently different systems behave in the same way.
 Such universal principles might offer powerful methods for understanding human societies and its place in the natural sciences as a whole.

-Here's a nice review that mentions some related work from Physics, and Philip Ball has written an inspiring book, Critical Mass, showing how conceptual frameworks from physics might provide insights about social behavior.
+Here's a nice review that mentions what Physics has been done on social behavior, and Philip Ball has written an inspiring book, Critical Mass, showing how conceptual frameworks from physics might provide insights about social behavior.